PoisotLab/ms_metaweb_transfer/manuscript.md

 [@Cameron2019UneGlo] highlight that ecological networks are currently studied in a biased subset of space and bioclimates, which impedes our ability to generalize any local understanding of network structure.
-Having a general solution for the issue of metaweb inference [@Morales-Castilla2015InfBioa] even in situations where minimal knowledge about existing interactions within the species pool is known would catalyze significant breakthroughs in our ability to start thinking about species interactions networks over large spatial scales.
+Having a general solution for the issue of metaweb inference [@Morales-Castilla2015InfBioa] that, despite situations where minimal knowledge about existing interactions within the species pool is known, produces a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large spatial scales.

 Here, we present a general method for the transfer learning of network representations, relying on similarities of species in a biologically relevant